grumdrig/slog/compiler.md

 Macro definitions exactly mirror those of functions, except that the keyword `macro` is used in place of `func`.
-Macros differ from function in that the body is placed inline where the macro is called, rather than using function call semantics.
+Macros differ from function in that the body replaces the macro call, at that point in the code, rather than jumping to another portion of code where the function body resides.

 Expressions